SuperDARNCanada/borealis/docs/source/building_an_experiment.rst

     beam directions.
 It is up to the user to ensure that this field works well with the specified tx_beam_order or tx_antenna_pattern.

+rx_only *required if tx_beam_order not specified*
+    A boolean flag to indicate that the slice doesn't transmit, only receives.

 clrfrqrange *required or freq required*
     range for clear frequency search, should be a list of length = 2, [min_freq, max_freq] in kHz.
     **Not currently supported.**